Codium-ai/cover-agent/docs/Top_Level_Sequence_Diagram.md

 # Top Level Sequence Diagram
 Cover Agent consists of many classes but the fundamental flow lives within the CoverAgent and UnitTestGenerator classes.
-The following is a sequence diagram depicting the flow of how Cover Agent works and interacts with a Large Language Model.
+The following is a sequence diagram (written in [Mermaid](https://mermaid.js.org/syntax/sequenceDiagram.html)) depicting the flow of how Cover Agent works and interacts with a Large Language Model.

 ```mermaid
 sequenceDiagram